Mithun103/django-orm-app/README.md

 ## DESIGN STEPS

 ### STEP 1:
+fork the repository and then clone it into the theia ide

 ### STEP 2:
+create django project then create app and superuser account

 ### STEP 3:

-Write your own steps
+make changes in settings and type your design code in models and the code in admin and then run the server.
+## STEP 4:
+login on admin with superuser account and populate the record.

 ## PROGRAM
 ```
 from django.db import models
 from django.contrib import admin
 class patient_details(models.Model):
     patientid = models.CharField(primary_key = True,max_length=8)
     patientname = models.CharField(max_length=100)